Edoardo Prettner Cippico: Later life

 After the Cassation decision, Cippico petitioned the pope to have his laicization reversed.
 In 1959, Pope John XXIII granted the request and restored Cippico as monsignor, while preventing him from administering sacraments apart from saying Mass in private (sine populo).
 A La Stampa article listed his various rumoured crimes, and his own response.
-In 1961 he was afliliated with Pro Civitate Christiana.
+In 1961 he was affiliated with Pro Civitate Christiana.
 In his 1962 book La Chiesa verso il 2000, Cippico supported what became the Second Vatican Council reforms and rapprochement with Warsaw Pact countries.
 Around 1965 he was rumoured to have co-written works under a pen name.
 He had an unpublicised leadership role in the Catholic Centre for Public Relations set up in 1964 by Alain Peyrefitte and the U.S. bishops' conference.
 From 1973 Milo di Villagrazia funded a "research and information service" for Cippico in the Palazzo Massimo alle Colonne.
 In the 1960s and 1970s he secretly passed to Warsaw Pact embassies information and copies of internal Holy See documents given by former colleagues, including reports by Corrado Bafile as Apostolic Nuncio in Bonn.

 From the 1970s Cippico had a relationship with Gertrude "Traudl" Lechner (née Parth), a divorced former prostitute from Laas, South Tyrol whose official role was as his housekeeper.
 Cippico died at his home near Porta Angelica in Rome, of complications from diabetes.
 He was buried in Trieste.
 Lechner gave historian Hansjakob Stehle access to Cippico's archive, and in 2003 he published some of Bafile's reports (crediting "Waltraud" Lechner).